 Following changes to food hygiene regulations in 2005, holders of older DSC1 certificates (coloured buff) were able to convert their certificate to include “trained hunter” status for large game.
 The facility to convert buff coloured DSC 1 certificates was withdrawn from 31st March 2009.
 No applications for conversion received after this date will be accepted.
 If you hold a DSC1 certificate without the food hygiene element you can upgrade by undertaking the Wild Game Meat Hygiene assessment through BASC or another approved centre.

 All DSC1 certificates issued since 1st January 2006 (coloured blue) indicate that the holder is also designated a “trained hunter” (for large game only) under the food hygiene regulations; these certificates are not affected by the withdrawal of conversions.

 For further information and course dates contact the Training and Education department on 01244 573018 or fill in the form below:

-Firearms Awareness Training These courses are designed to equip the candidate with the knowledge and skills required to undertake basic rifle, air rifle or shotgun
+Basic Metallic Cartridge Reloading England and Wales Aim This course is designed to equip the candidate with the knowledge and skills required to undertake basic

 Airgun Club Safety Officer This course is designed to equip the candidate with the knowledge and skills required to undertake the task of Safety Officer,